rowcased/rowcased.github.io/codewars.md

 <h3 id="solver"><br>1.
 Problem Solver</h3>

+When first signed up I had no coding skill.
+Early  but with each small success I became more encouraged and

-I signed on with no skill, unsure of solving kata.
-Soon I realized how useful the site was.
-I strove to learn better algorithm practices by studying other coders' solutions and reading comments.
+I quickly learned how to study other coders' solutions and strove to learn better algorithm practices by studying other coders' solutions and reading comments.
 I used other tutorials and documentation to hone my skill.
 I especially found solving a kata in multiple languages offered invaluable insights to coding.

 <br><br>